 The principal tool developed to complement the in situ nanopowder diffraction experiment is CLUSTER – the building and simulation program with graphical interface.

 Some illustration of the program potential is presented graphically on the following slide show.
 The slide resolution is 1024×768.
+The slides show old version of the program written under Delphi (Windows).
+Current development bases on Lazarus Linux project and enables multiplatform compilation.
+The source code can be made available on request.

 The scope of the project was broadened to interpret the evolution of the structure of bimetallic nanoparticles in some chemical reaction conditions.